Note: Numerous updates to this post have been made – see bottom.

 So about a year & a half ago, I came across this blog post by someone who loves peanut butter even more than I do (shocking! & perhaps a bit scary, actually) & ever since I have been looking for this “Parkers Farm” Peanut Butter of which he speaks.
-It had been a long and fruitless search and I had all but forgotten, until one day on Facebook, one of my friends mentioned her favorite snack*** & happened to include the brand of the peanut butter involved!
-I realized that she knew where to find it!
+It had been a long and fruitless search and I had all but forgotten, until one day on Facebook, one of my friends mentioned her favorite snack3 & happened to include the brand of the peanut butter involved!
+I realized that she knew where to find the legendary peanut butter!
 Woot!

 After getting the scoop, I immediately went and bought some.
 And……. lo!
 I had been delivered from darkness!
 It is truly the best peanut butter I have ever had.
 Whether you like all natural or not, whether you like creamy or not, whether you like sweetened or not, it doesn’t matter.
 This is IT:

-(an photo of the U.S. Strategic Peanut Butter Reserve in my fridge)
+the U.S. Strategic Peanut Butter Reserve (a.k.a. my fridge)

 - in San Francisco, it can be found at Whole Foods South of Market.
 [UPDATE 11/23/09: I have been informed that it is also at Whole Foods in Noe Valley & Delessio’s Market near the PanHandle.]
 All Whole Foods don’t carry it, but here is a link to the Parkers Farm company & I think they have a link to some of the distributors.